-Due to the timing for full design and developing a more realistic cost estimate, a TABOR election could be held in November 2023 or November 2024.
-Upon approval construction could commence no sooner than early 2024, or most likely early 2025.
+Due to the timing for full design and developing a more realistic cost estimate, a TABOR election could be held in November 2024.
+Upon approval construction could commence in early 2025.

 Links to Additional Information:

 Where I can I find more information about the CWPP? https://geneseefpd.colorado.gov/community-wildfire-protection-plan